 Unroll the puff pastry sheet on a lightly floured surface and use a rolling pin to roll it out until it is 2cm/1in wider.
 Place a dinner plate or 25cm/10in cake tin on the pastry and cut around it.

 Gently slide the pastry on top of the apricots and push down the sides with a round-bladed knife.
-Prick the surface and chill until 30 minutes before serving.
+Prick the surface to allow steam to escape.

 Leave the tart to stand for a couple of minutes to allow it to settle, then loosen the edges and place a large serving plate or board on top of the frying pan.
 Very carefully, but quickly, turn it over, using a folded dry tea towel to help you hold it, and allow the tarte tatin to drop gently on to the serving plate.